DonaMae Cattery www.donamae.com Phoenix, Arizona 623-582-1015

 We will just continue to follow our passion and our vision, because that is what it is.
 No one in their right mind would choose to change the kitty litters, scrub pans and areas with disinfectant (heavy grunt work), give the medications, do the paperwork, deal with the phone calls and questions, etc. if it was not a passion.

 We are participating in the development of a new breed, the Savannah cat, and consider this a privilege as well as a challenge.
-So come visit us, you may be surprised, but please don’t ask me if we are a kitten mill while you are here because it hurts my feelings.
-We try too hard!

 Donamae